Moscow Covered Bridge: History

 Local and state officials soon decided to rebuild the bridge.
-State prison inmates assisted in retrieving salvageable material from the old bridge from the river bed for reuse.
+State prison inmates were used to retrieve salvageable material from the old bridge from the river bed for reuse.
 The Dan McCollum and Sons firm was hired to manage the reconstruction of the bridge which was dedicated and reopened in September 2010.

 Per the MoscowBridge.Com website, the reconstructed bridge "consists of over 40% timbers from the old bridge.
 The new bridge is built as a E. L. Kennedy designed and engineered bridge.
 It has the same look as the bridge destroyed June 3, 2008."